 Ensures body corporate legislative matters are being adhered to

 The manager resolves disputes and provides an objective approach to dealing with members’ concerns or complaints.
-While conflicts are rare, some situations can cause friction; including tenanted units, parking, noise, adjacent developments, etc. An objective, professional body corporate manager, can effectively assist in these situations.
+While conflicts are rare, some situations can cause friction, including tenanted units, parking, noise, adjacent developments, etc. An objective, professional body corporate manager, can effectively assist in these situations.

 Also, the manager looks after body corporate administration and handles day-to-day paperwork and requests.
-The manager organises annual and special general meetings including minutes, facilitates the setting of budgets, collects members’ contributions and maintains a complete set of financial statements.
+The manager organises annual and special general meetings including minutes, facilitates the setting of budgets, collects members’ contributions, and maintains a complete set of financial statements.

 The manager also administers strata insurance and deals with brokers and directly with insurance companies as necessary to obtain the most effective and economical coverage for the owners corporation.

-Also, the manager administers the maintenance of the owner corporation facilities and essential services – obtains quotes and schedules works as required to ensure that the body corporate is maintained in good condition and presents no dangers to visitors or members, and schedules essential services reports as necessary and reviews compliance with current legislation.
+The manager administers the maintenance of the owner corporation facilities and essential services – obtains quotes and schedules works as required to ensure that the body corporate is maintained in good condition and presents no dangers to visitors or members, and schedules essential services reports as necessary and reviews compliance with current legislation.